bowo-prasetyo/forkbuild/docs/Architecture.md

 This is the foundation for collaboration: when multiplayer arrives, both surfaces will synchronize document mutations through the same command layer, not through surface-specific behavior.

+Schema Versioning & Migration (0.2.2)

+The document envelope carries an explicit `schemaVersion` field at the top level, distinct from `metadata.protocolVersion` (the domain model version) and `metadata.engineVersion` (the engine version).

+The deserialization pipeline is:
+    1. Migrate (DocumentSchemaMigrator) — bring the envelope to the current schema BEFORE anything domain-shaped sees it.
+    2. Validate (DocumentValidator) — pure structural check, no UI, no renderer, no session.
+    3. Construct (Document.fromJSON) — enter the domain.

+Migration is idempotent, never mutates the input, and walks a chain of registered pure functions from the document's declared version to DOCUMENT_SCHEMA_VERSION.
+Adding a future schema 2 means writing one migration function and registering it.

+DocumentValidator is pure: no Vue, no Three.js, no session, no browser APIs.
+Given only a plain object, it answers "is this structurally a valid ForkBuild document?"
+This makes validation usable from file import, server receipt, published-world loading, and test suites identically.

+Historical fixtures in tests/fixtures/historicalDocuments.js represent documents as they were serialized at various points in the project's
+history: pre-groups (0.1.19), with-groups (0.1.43), and current (0.2.x).
+Each fixture exercises a different migration path.